-Prenatal Paternity Test
+Non-Invasive Prenatal Paternity Test

-Price: $1195 (+ fee for medical blood draw)
+Price: $1195 (+ fee for the medical blood draw)

 Testing: Expectant mother and alleged father samples

-We also offer an express testing service with results in just 3 working days from receipt of samples at the laboratory.
-The additional cost for express testing is $295.
+We also offer an express testing option with results in 3 to 4 working days guaranteed (please note that the mother needs to be at least 10 weeks pregnant).
+The additional cost for express testing is $295!

-Prenatal Paternity Test Options
+Prenatal Paternity Testing Options

-|Invasive Testing (amniocentesis/ chorionic villus sampling)||Non Invasive Testing|
+|Invasive Testing (amniocentesis/ chorionic villus sampling)||Non-Invasive Testing|

-|When can the test be carried out?||Amniocentesis can be carried out at around 15 weeks and chorionic biopsies (CVS) carried out anywhere between 10-12 weeks||Can be done at 9 weeks from conception (this means you will be in your 11th week of pregnancy, starting from the first day of your last menstrual period)|
+|When can the test be carried out?||Amniocentesis can be carried out at around 15 weeks and chorionic biopsies (CVS) carried out anywhere between 10-12 weeks.||Can be done at 7 weeks from conception (this means you will be in your 9th week of pregnancy, starting from the first day of your last menstrual period).|

-|Sample Collection||Samples for invasive prenatal tests can only be collected by an obstetrician/gynecologist using local anesthetic||Samples for our test can be collected by any nurse, doctor, paramedic or phlebotomist.
-No need for any anesthetic.
-Blood sample only required for mother.
-Father’s samples are collected using mouth swabs.|
+|Sample collection||Samples for invasive prenatal tests can only be collected by an obstetrician/ gynaecologist using a local anaesthetic.||Samples can be collected by any trained professional.
+No need for any anaesthetic.
+Blood sample (more than 7 ml in volume) only required for the mother.
+Father’s sample is cheek cells which are collected via mouth swabs.|

-|Difference in costs||Costs for invasive tests can be pretty high as you will incur charges for the extraction by the OBGYN as well as for the lab analysis||Our test works out cheaper as the fee for the blood draw is far less; amniocentesis and CVS are costly|
+|Difference in cost||Costs for invasive tests can be pretty high as you will incur charges for the extraction by the OBGYN as well as for the lab analysis.||Our test works out cheaper as the fee for the blood draw is far less; amniocentesis and CVS are costly.|

-|Accuracy||The accuracy of a paternity test using invasive sampling methods is 99.9%||Our test is also consistently 99.9% accurate|
+|Accuracy levels||The accuracy of paternity testing using invasive sampling methods is 98 to 99%.||Our test is consistently 99.9% accurate.|

 |Risks and side effects||Invasive tests have many unpleasant side effects such as soreness, fevers and serious complications like loss of amniotic fluid.
-There is also a small risk of miscarriage.||No side effects and 0% risk of miscarriage|
+There is also a small risk of miscarriage.||No side effects and 0% risk of miscarriage.|

 Discover the gender of your baby

-Understanding The Science Behind The Test
+Understanding the Science Behind the Test

 The mother’s blood contains varying amounts of the DNA from the baby she is carrying.
 The volumes will vary depending on how many weeks of pregnancy have gone by.
-Our test is feasible starting at the 10th week following your LMP.
-Once we have the blood samples in the laboratory the genomic analysis of fetal nucleic acids in the maternal blood can take place.
-For this test we proceed to extract more than 2,688 sequences of DNA which we technically call Single Nucleotide Polymorphisms.
+Our test is feasible starting at the 9th week following your last menstrual period.
+Once the blood sample is delivered to the laboratory the genomic analysis of fetal nucleic acids in the maternal blood can take place.
+For this test, we proceed to extract 2,688 sequences of DNA which we technically call Single Nucleotide Polymorphisms (SNPs).

-Note: The volume of foetal DNA in the mother’s blood will normally increase as pregnancy weeks progress.
-This test requires a minimum volume of foetal DNA in the samples provided in order to be able to extract enough foetal genetic markers.
+Note: The volume of fetal DNA in the mother’s blood will normally increase as pregnancy weeks progress.
+This test requires a minimum volume of fetal DNA in the samples provided to be able to extract enough foetal genetic markers.
 Every pregnancy is however different; the vast bulk of our tests are successful but in some rare cases, we do not find sufficient foetal DNA in the sample provided.
 In this case, we will require a re-draw.
 The client will not incur any additional cost for the second analysis other than a service charge to cover the cost of the new kit and shipping fee.